-You can list recently used workspaces in the Open Recent submenu.
-The IDE Extras preference panel contains an option that determines the number of recent workspaces that the submenu will list.
+You can open recently used workspace using the Open Recent submenu.
+The IDE Extras preference panel contains the Recent Workspace field that determines the number of recent workspaces the submenu lists.

-1. Choose File > Open Recent.
+1. Select File > Open Recent.

 A submenu appears.
 This submenu lists recently opened projects, files, and workspaces.
 A checkmark appears next to the active workspace.